xingzhou/containercafe/proxy/proxy-test-container/README.md

 `docker exec hjproxy /hijack/make_TLS_certs.sh test1` <br />
 `docker exec hjproxy /hijack/make_TLS_certs.sh test2` <br />
 `docker exec hjproxy /hijack/make_TLS_certs.sh test3`. <br />

+If user has a desired cluster server address to be used, pass that in as the 2nd argument.
+For example, if address is `10.140.223.5:2375`, execute `docker exec hjproxy /hijack/make_TLS_certs.sh test1 10.140.223.5:2375`.
+Otherwise, the default address 10.140.146.7:2375 will be used.

 This will create the certificates, and setup the configurations necessary to run the tests for the given users.